AzaamAhmed/ML-Projects/README.md

 ## 📁 Project Structure

-Each project has it's own directory and includes:
+Each project has its own directory and includes:

 - `README.md` – Explanation of the project
 - `notebooks/` – Jupyter or Colab notebooks